Self-stabilisation of cellular automata on tilings: One-dimensional case

 \emph{Propagation of stop signals}.
 The propagation of the stop signals is governed by the map $T_1$, which is defined by $T_1(y,\alpha)\isdef(y,\alpha')$ (i.e., no change on $y$), where

 \emph{Fading of the traces}.
 Finally, the map $T_2$ handles the fading of the traces and is defined by $T_2(y,\alpha)\isdef(y,\alpha')$ (i.e., no change on $y$), where

 In Figure~\ref{fig:CAfirststeps}, we illustrate the operation of the cellular automaton in the context of Example~\ref{ex:red}.
-Two consecutive configurations correspond to one application of $T_gT_1^2T_0$ (in fact, just of $T_g$ here, since no stop symbol occurs in the configurations that are represented).
+The defective cells are underlined.
+Note that in this example $\Def_0=\Def$.
+Namely, since $k=1$, we always have $y_{[i-k,i-1]}=y_{i-1}\in\Sigma=L_1(X)$.
+Two consecutive configurations correspond to one application of $T_gT_1^2T_0$.
 Every two steps, the map $T_2$ is also applied, erasing one trace symbol on the left of each correction region.
-Figure~\ref{fig:illCAOneD} illustrates the evolution of the CA in longer time span.
+Figure~\ref{fig:illCAOneD} illustrates the evolution of the CA in a longer time span.
 When the front of a correction trail meets the fading trace of another correction trail in front of it, a stop signal is created.
 This stop signal travels faster than the correction trails, and hence quickly catches up with all the correction trails in front of it.
 As a result, every correction trail which is not initiated by the leftmost defect is eventually stopped.